-The government has launched several first-time buyer schemes to help people get on the property ladder.
+There are several first-time buyer schemes offered by the government to help people get on the property ladder.

 The mortgage guarantee scheme can help you buy a home with a smaller deposit.

-The scheme has encouraged more banks and building societies offer 95% mortgages.
+The scheme has encouraged more banks and building societies to offer 95% mortgages.

 Are you eligible?